computorg/computorg.github.io/_posts/2021-04-23-submission-process.md

 ---
 layout: post
-title:  How does Computo works?
+title:  How does Computo work?
 date: 2021-04-23 00:00:00
-description: A nice picture to explain the overall process
+description: A nice diagram to explain the overall process
 ---